How to Install Thunderbird on Ubuntu Linux

 sudo apt update

-For Ubuntu 24.04 users, you need to configure APT pinning to prioritize the PPA over the snap transitional package.
+For Ubuntu 24.04 and 26.04 users, you must configure APT pinning to prioritize the PPA over the snap transitional package.
 After updating your package list, create a preference file that ensures the PPA version installs instead of the snap wrapper:

 cat <<EOF | sudo tee /etc/apt/preferences.d/thunderbird-ppa